RobinMeneust/CY-Path/README.md

 # CY-Path

-The corridor game in java
+The Quoridor game in java

 ## Description

-CY-Path is a student game project developed in Java which proposes to live the experience of the game of the corridor on pc.
+CY-Path is a student game project developed in Java.
+It uses JavaFX for the graphics.
+Quoridor can be played by either 2 or 4 players.

 ## Authors